-The auto range (also referred to as auto scale) feature on model 482C16 provides an automatic scaling of the output signal.
+The auto range (also referred to as auto scale) feature provides an automatic scaling of the output signal.
 Please refer to section 3-6.1 for further description.
-With this command, the programmable gain is implemented to give 0.8 of the full scale output.
+With this command, the programmable gain is implemented to give 0.8 of the Full Scale Output.
 The signals are checked internally using the onboard A/D. To use this feature, place the cursor over the word "ARNG" on the display and press the enter key, the following submenu will appear.

 Use the up \uparrow or down \downarrow arrow keys to toggle between the 'OFF', 'ON', or 'IMED' options.
 Once you have set the Autoscale option, hit the ENTER key to return to the main menu.
 ON turns the auto scale function ON and it will continue scaling the gain until it is manually turned off.
-The 'IMED' option runs through the auto-scale algorithm once and then turns it off automatically.
+The 'IMED' option runs through the auto scale algorithm once and then turns it off automatically.

-NOTE: The auto scale option should NOT be left on while measurements are being taken.
-It is strictly to be used during the setting of the gain and should be turned off when complete.
+NOTE: Auto scale option should NOT be left on while measurements are being taken.
+It is strictly to be used during the setting of the gain, and then the option should be turned off.